Familiarize yourself with interstate driving rules and laws. Know your legal obligation when carrying a gun as you

 Using online tools like this gives you an idea where your permit has reciprocity.
-These free resources can be outdated so it is important to confirm with the states you intend to go through.
+However, these free resources can be outdated, so it is important to confirm with the states you intend to go through.

 If I decide to drive to my parents in Indiana from Minnesota, I know I can carry in Wisconsin and Indiana, but not Illinois.
 Knowing this, I simply have to make the transition from ‘legally carrying’ in Wisconsin to ‘legally transporting’ before I cross the Illinois state line.